Pula Travel Guide

 If you are diving fan, don’t skip shipwreck adventure around the Admiral ship „Vis“, bulit in 1956 and owned by Tito, located 250 metres off the coast at the depth of 32 metres along the beautiful Cape Kamenjak.
 The Istrian coast is already well-known for shipwreck diving so put one more location on your diving map.

 Brijuni Islands are exceptional natural heritage of fourteen island and islets, safari park and the remains of Roman villas.
-You can reach Brijuni by regular boat from village Fažana (10 km on north from Pula) and when you get there join one of the tours organized by Brijuni Authority (book your tour few days before).
+You can reach Brijuni by regular boat from village Fažana (10 km on north from Pula).

 Brijuni National Park contact for tour booking: